-The Fonts tab in the File > Properties dialog box displays a list of all fonts used in the current document.
+The Fonts tab in the dialog of the File > Properties menu command displays a list of all fonts used in the current document.

 The list is divided into fonts that are available on the current device - and fonts that are not available (i.e. not installed).